browserengineering/book/book/layout.md

 ```

 So far, we still don't have a tree---we just have a single `Layout`
 object.
-To make it into a tree, we'll need add child and parent
+To make it into a tree, we'll need to add child and parent
 pointers.
 I'm also going to add a pointer to the previous sibling,
 because that'll be useful for computing sizes and positions later: